frebergguru/utils/README.md

 ## cleanmpg
-A script that removes tags from .mpg files.
+A script that removes tags from .mp4 files.
 - Requires ffmpeg

 ## delfiles